jchenj/jchenj.github.io/_posts/2020-01-31-hello-again-javascript.md

 It was in the most recent module on server-side web apps that I returned to JavaScript today for the first time since choosing definitively to go with Python as my all-important "first language" in late 2018 or early 2019.

-As I resumed my "learn to code" mission in mid-2018, I tried out three languages: 1) a version of Scheme used in UBC's first programming course, CS 110, which I took as a MOOC on EdX, 2) Python, which I  dug into using [Nina Zacharenko's *Learn Python* course](https://www.learnpython.dev/01-introduction/) and *Automate the Boring Stuff with Python*[https://automatetheboringstuff.com/#toc], and 3) JavaScript.
-The latter was my most brief exposure - I went through only a handful of videos in the FullStack/Grace Hopper Institute's [boot camp prep materials](https://www.fullstackacademy.com/bootcamp-prep).
+As I resumed my "learn to code" mission in mid-2018, I tried out three languages:

+1. A version of Scheme used in UBC's first programming course, CS 110, which I took as a MOOC on EdX
+2. Python, which I  dug into using [Nina Zacharenko's *Learn Python* course](https://www.learnpython.dev/01-introduction/) and [*Automate the Boring Stuff with Python*](https://automatetheboringstuff.com/#toc), and
+3. JavaScript, which was my most brief exposure.
+I went through only a handful of videos in the FullStack/Grace Hopper Institute's [boot camp prep materials](https://www.fullstackacademy.com/bootcamp-prep).
 (At the time I think the boot camp prep materials were free; looks like they're all pay-to-access now.)

 In the end, I decided to stick with Python as I found the *ABS* approach of focusing on the automation use case while learning Python highly relevant and felt like I was making good progress there.
 So I waved goodbye to JavaScript's semicolons, not knowing when or if we would meet again.